World's #1 on-line resource since 1989-----

 (a) Ionic bombardment towards the end of the coating cycle in a magnetron sputtering equipment helps to level of the microscopic peaks and produces a smoother coating that has better reflectivity.This will minimise the retention of sweat on the surface.

-(b)As mentioned in an earlier reply posted, cleaning with Acetone [linked by editor to product info at Amazon] will help to remove the stain.
+(b)As mentioned in an earlier reply posted, cleaning with Acetone [affil. link to info/product on Amazon] will help to remove the stain.
 Of course, needless to say, the coated workpiece needs to be handled with clean gloves.

 (c) Coating with a lacquer is a temporary solution, but it needs to be removed before use.

 (d) Some go for a gold flash on top of the TiN to overcome the problem.
 However this is limited to decorative application.